 - Sanding marks remain after touch-up work

-Choose a glaze if:
+Choose a glaze if

-- The paint is mostly fine and you want extra gloss for resale or an event
+- The paint is mostly fine and you just want extra gloss for resale or an event

-- You do not want real correction
+- You don’t want real correction

 - You plan to top it with wax soon after

-Which polish type is best for Indian driving conditions?
+Which polish suits Indian driving conditions

-For hatchbacks and compact SUVs parked outside
+Hatchbacks and compact SUVs parked outside

-For black or dark-colour cars
+Black or dark-colour cars

-For motorcycles and scooters
+Motorcycles and scooters

-For old neglected paint
+Old, neglected paint

 Start with a test spot using compound, then refine with polish.
 Don’t guess across the whole panel.

-For showroom shine before coating or sealant
+Showroom shine before coating or sealant

 - You’re treating one scratch-prone area